Shniks/trippin/README.md

 ### Heroku deployment

 The project is hosted on [Heroku](https://nps-search.herokuapp.com/).
 Please note that your browser must support SSL encryption (HTTPS) for Google OAuth to function.
 As such Chrome is recommended when trying out this app on Heroku.
-Or simply click on, or copy and paste this url, into your browser: https://nps-search.herokuapp.com/
+Or simply click on, or copy and paste this url into your browser: https://nps-search.herokuapp.com/

 ### Prerequisites